AAVSO/VStar/trunk/data/ReadMe.txt

-Sample data files can go here for test and experimentation purposes.
+Sample data files for experimentation and test purposes.